Void coefficient: Explanation

 Nuclear fission reactors run on nuclear chain reactions, in which each nucleus that undergoes fission releases heat and neutrons.
 Each neutron may impact another nucleus and cause it to undergo fission.
 The speed of this neutron affects its probability of causing additional fission.
 Thermal neutrons are more easily absorbed by fissile nuclei than fast neutrons, so a neutron moderator that slows neutrons will increase the reactivity of a nuclear reactor.
 A neutron absorber will decrease the reactivity of a nuclear reactor.
 These two mechanisms are used to control the thermal power output of a nuclear reactor.

 In order to extract useful power from a nuclear reactor, and (for most reactor designs) to keep it intact and functioning, a cooling system must be used.
 Some reactors circulate pressurized water; some use liquid metal, such as sodium, NaK, lead, or mercury; others use gases (see advanced gas-cooled reactor).
 If the coolant is a liquid, it may boil if the temperature inside the reactor rises.
 This boiling leads to voids inside the reactor.
 Voids may also form if coolant is lost from the reactor in some sort of accident (called a loss of coolant accident, which has other dangers).
 Some reactors operate with the coolant in a constant state of boiling, using the generated vapor to turn turbines.

-The coolant liquid may act as a neutron absorber, as a neutron moderator, usually as both but with one or other role as the most influential.
-In either case, the amount of void inside the reactor can affect the reactivity of the reactor.
+The coolant may absorb or slow neutrons, or both.
+In each case, the amount of void inside the reactor can affect the reactivity of the reactor.
 The change in reactivity caused by a change of voids inside the reactor is directly proportional to the void coefficient.